 What is Meditation?

 To put it plainly, meditation is a state of non-thinking and quietude.
-Imagine yourself looking, for the very first time, at a real spaceship in the sky or a beautiful, surreal landscape or even the person you are crushing on at the moment.
+Imagine yourself looking, for the very first time, at a real spaceship in the sky or at a beautiful, surreal landscape or even the person you are crushing on at the moment.
 For that singular moment, you will be completely present, and your mind will be in a state of thoughtlessness.
 You will feel emotions depending on how you perceive that object, but they will not be a result of past experiences or future anticipations.
 That one moment of purity is what meditative state is all about.

 Meditation is this state of complete awareness of the moment.
 There’s a myth that it is an act of performance.
 It is a state of being.
 You can be in a meditative state while working in your office or while talking to a friend.
 Meditation is definitely not chanting mantras sitting on a mountain.
 Being in a meditative state is as smooth as breathing.
 It is a natural state of the human mind.
-What is effortful is thinking about an on-going checklist of things your desire from life, the unchangeable past or a yet-to-arrive future.
+What is effortful is thinking about an on-going checklist of things, the unchangeable past or a distant future.

 Why do Meditation?

 Several scientific studies conducted in recent times point out countless benefits of meditation and how it transforms our brains.
 A clear contrast is has been presented in the comparative studies conducted between the brains of people who practice meditation and those who don’t.